 Vegan Japanese Staples

-Getting started cooking Japanese food involves gaining familiarity with the key ingredients.
+The first step to learning to cook Japanese food is gaining familiarity with the key ingredients.
 Here are some of the main vegan staples of Japanese cooking.

 Miso is one of the key ingredients of both Japanese and Chinese cooking.
 It’s a fermented salted soy paste that delivers an a earthy, savory, umami flavor to a variety of soups and broths.
 When made through traditional means, miso is quite expensive since it ferments for years at a time.
 There are numerous varieties of miso, from blond to red to rich dark brown.
 Brown misos are by far the most common.
 You never want to boil miso or expose it to high heat.
 It’s usually stirred into broths just before serving.